Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Coca Museum|©Angelica Woolley

 Although all over the world coca is related to drugs, the truth is that this is an ancient plant that in the Inca world has had an extremely strong meaning, which has remained present in history.
-Coca related to the industrial drug is only a small part of this plant and if you go to the Coca Museum in Cusco, you will be able to enter into its past.
+The coca related to industrial drug is only a small part of this plant and if you go to the Coca Museum in Cuzco, you will be able to go into its past.

 Inside a beautiful colonial house, the Coca Museum has three exhibition rooms designed to show, through panels, the history of coca in this region of the Andes.
 Here you can learn about the indigenous origin and its magical and religious significance, as well as the scientific, cultural and social understanding of coca in Peru and Latin America.

 This museum does not shy away from debate and is therefore a place for encounters.
-Here you can also see the many products that are made with coca, such as drinks and sweets, as well as textiles and artistic representations of coca.
-Are you going to miss the most controversial museum in Cusco?
+Here you can also see the many products made with coca, such as drinks and sweets, as well as textiles and artistic representations of coca.
+Are you going to miss the most controversial museum in Cuzco?

 Practical information

 • Price: about 2.5 euros.
-For students, the entrance fee is half.
+For students, the entrance is half price.

 • Hours: from 9 a.m. to 9 p.m.